Empower Your Practice

 Secure Therapy Notes and Templates

-Remote sessions are now essential in therapy.
-Using separate, insecure video tools can cause security issues and awkward experiences.
-An integrated telehealth feature addresses this by incorporating secure video calls directly into your practice management system, allowing you to manage everything from scheduling to hosting appointments in one place.
+Remote sessions are essential.
+Using separate, insecure video tools causes compliance risks.
+An integrated telehealth feature addresses this by incorporating secure, integrated video conferencing directly into your practice management system.

 Having telehealth built directly into your software ensures that your virtual sessions are as secure and professional as your in-person appointments, maintaining client trust and confidentiality.

-This integration just makes everything simpler.
-No extra logins, no third-party apps for your clients to juggle.
+No extra logins or third-party apps are required.
 It creates a seamless, professional experience that reflects well on your practice.

 Automated Appointment Reminders

-Clinics using contemporary practice management solutions report up to a 40% reduction in administrative workload, which translates to a massive amount of time saved.
-On top of that, the same clinics see a 30% increase in scheduling efficiency thanks to these kinds of automated tools.
+No-shows disrupt scheduling and reduce revenue.
+Automated reminders allow customisable SMS and email notifications to be sent automatically before appointments.
+Clinics using contemporary practice management solutions report up to a 40% reduction in administrative workload and a 30% increase in scheduling efficiency thanks to these automated tools.

 A Secure Client Portal